 Fresh Cut Friday with The Butcher Shop

 HUNTINGTON, W.Va.
-(WSAZ) - The Butcher Shop has something for everyone, including a variety of seafood.
+(WSAZ) - The Butcher Shop has a variety of different cuts of meat, at a variety of different price points.

-Chris Dixon, owner of The Butcher Shop, stopped by First Look at Four to cook some.
+Chris Dixon, owner of The Butcher Shop, stopped by First Look at Four for a taste test.

 This segment is sponsored content and not a product of WSAZ news.
 If you are interested in a paid promotion through WSAZ advertising, use the email address sales@wsaz.com.